marianosimone/take-a-look/tourism/usa_bay-area.md

 - [Academy of Sciences](http://www.calacademy.org/) One of the most amazing and well-designed nature-science-oriented Museums ever (don't miss the NightLife events on Thursday nights)
 - [Exploratorium](http://www.exploratorium.edu/) Particularly interesting for kids, but a VERY enjoyable option for everyone in a rainy/cold day
 - [Musée Mécanique](http://www.museemecaniquesf.com) (Fisherman's Wharf, San Francisco): An odd (and sometimes scary) collection of old and working of coin-operated mechanical musical instruments and antique arcade machines
+- [Lawrence Hall of Science](http://www.lawrencehallofscience.org/) (Berkeley): UC Berkeley’s science center with hands-on exhibits to play with!.
+Plus: Great views of the Bay.

 ### Hiking